Braves vs. Orioles Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will send Spencer Strider (4-0) to the mound for his seventh start this season.
+- The Braves will send Bryce Elder (3-0) to the mound for his seventh start this season.

 |Opponent